UK Government Postgraduate loans for master's study

 - Available for postgraduate taught or research master's degrees

-- A Postgraduate Loan will be available if you don’t already hold a Master’s degree or higher qualification.
+- You won't be eligible for a Postgraduate Loan if you already hold a Master’s degree or other higher qualification gained either in the UK or overseas

 - You won’t be eligible for a Postgraduate Loan if you have a lower qualification and want to top-up to a Master’s degree.